-Overview Artix lets you propagate an X.509 certificate inside a SOAP header, as specified in the WSS standard.
+Artix lets you propagate an X.509 certificate inside a SOAP header, as specified in the WSS standard.
 You need to program the client to insert a certificate into outgoing SOAP headers and program the server to extract the certificate from the incoming SOAP headers.

+C++ Procedure

-C++ Procedure Embedding an X.509 certificate into the SOAP header of a request in Artix C++ requires you to do the following: If you use a SOAP 1.2 binding, make sure to load and configure the artix_security plug-in as described in "Configuration for SOAP 1.2 Bindings" on page 462.
-2. Make sure that your application makefile is configured to link with the it_context_attribute library (it_context_attribute.lib ON Windows and it_context_attribute.so Or it_context_attribute.a on UNIX) which contains the bus-security context stub code.
-3. Get a reference to the current IT_ContextAttributes::BusSecurity context data type, using the Artix context API (see Developing Artix Applications in C++ ).
+Embedding an X.509 certificate into the SOAP header of a request in Artix C++ requires you to do the following:

+- 1. If you use a SOAP 1.2 binding, make sure to load and configure the artix_security plug-in as described in "Configuration for SOAP 1.2 Bindings" on page 331. - 2.
+Make sure that your application makefile is configured to link with the it_context_attribute library (it_context_attribute.lib on Windows and it_context_attribute.so Or it_context_attribute.a on UNIX) which contains the bus-security context stub code. - 3.
+Get a reference to the current IT_ContextAttributes::BusSecurity context data type, using the Artix context API (see Developing Artix Applications in C++). - 4.
 Set the WSSEX509Cert property on the BusSecurity context using the setWSSEX509Cert() method.

+C++ Example

-C++ Example Example 98 shows how to insert an X.509 certificate into a WSS SOAP header in a $C++$ client prior to invoking a remote operation.
-Example 98: Setting a WSS X.509 Certificate in a C++ Client // C++ #include <it_bus bus.h=""> #include <it_bus exception.h=""> #include <it_cal iostream.h=""> // Include header files related to the bus-security context #include <it_bus_pdk context.h=""> #include <it attrs="" bus="" bus_pdk="" context="" security="" xsdtypes.h=""></it></it_bus_pdk></it_cal></it_bus></it_bus>
+Example 96 shows how to insert an X.509 certificate into a WSS SOAP header in a C++ client prior to invoking a remote operation.

-Example 98: Setting a WSS X.509 Certificate in a C++ Client
+Example 96: Setting a WSS X.509 Certificate in a C++ Client